60 Microlensing Events from the Three Years of Zwicky Transient Facility Phase One: Detection Pipeline

-with $j=1,2$ corresponding to $u_0 \lesssim 0.5$ and $u_0$=1 limits respectively.
-In this construction $f_0$ and $f_1$ no longer have a physical interpretation but are instead simply parameters of the fit. $t_\text{eff}$ is a non-physical substitution for $t_E$.
+In this construction $f_0$ and $f_1$ no longer have a physical interpretation \citep[as defined in ][]{Kim2018} but are instead simply parameters of the fit. $t_\text{eff}$ is a non-physical substitution for $t_E$ and $t_0$ is the time of the photometric peak.
 At this stage in our pipeline we had sufficiently small numbers of events as to permit the simultaneous four dimensional fit of $f_0, f_1, t_0,\ \text{and}\ t_\text{eff}$ for both the low and high magnification limits.
 Unlike the grid search that \citet{Kim2018} performed for a solution, our two fits were performed on each object with bounds (Table \ref{tab:fit_bounds}) and least squares minimization with the Trust Region Reflective algorithm \citep{Branch1999}.
 The average time to fit each object to both the low and high magnification solution was $60 \pm 5$ milliseconds.
 For each of these two fits the $\Delta \chi^2$ between the microlensing model and a flat model was calculated and the solution with the largest $\Delta \chi^2$ was kept as the best fit.
 This model was subtracted from the lightcurve and $\eta_\text{residual}$ was calculated on these residuals.
 If $\eta_\text{res}$ was low then the microlensing model had failed to capture the variable signal that allowed the lightcurve to pass the first $\eta$ cut and additional non-microlensing variability remained.
 We only retained those lightcurves with little remaining variability in the residuals by removing all objects with $\eta_\text{residual}$ less than the $90^{\text{th}}$ percentile threshold calculated earlier in our first $\eta$ cut.

 At this stage we combined our different epoch bins to obtain a single list of objects that had passed all of our cuts, as well as the record of the sources and stars to which these objects belong.
 This smaller catalog could be saved into a more conventional relational database as it no longer required massive parallel compute power to perform further cutting and fitting.
 For each star, hereafter referred to as a candidate, all of the candidate information, including the list of all its source IDs, was uploaded to a \texttt{candidates} table.
 If there were multiple objects belonging to the candidate that passed all cuts, the pipeline data of the object with the most number of nights was saved in the candidate database row.
 In this way each candidate contains the information of the star from which it was derived but has a single object upon which further cuts can be performed.
 The job row in the \texttt{process} table was marked as finished and updated with metadata relating to the execution of the job.
 These cuts reduced the number of objects from 563,588,562 to 7,457,583 level 2 candidates, as outlined in Table \ref{tab:pipeline_cuts}.